szelongq/tp/docs/UserGuide.md

 #### Import Data from CSV files: `import`

-HeRon helps support an easy start for users migrating from other software, such as Excel.
+HeRon assists you in starting by making it easy to migrate from other software, such as Excel.
 To transfer your existing data, convert it into a Comma Separated Value (.csv) file.
 If you require help in exporting your spreadsheet in Excel to a .csv file, you can refer to this [guide](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6_) by Microsoft.

+This command then allows you to migrate the data in the csv file that you have, replacing the existing data in HeRon.

 Format: `import FILEPATH`
-* Imports data from the specified filepath, which can be absolute or relative (to the `.jar` application).
-* You should only specify **ONE** `FILEPATH`.
+* You should only specify **ONE** `FILEPATH`, which can be absolute or relative.
-* Write the filepaths following your devices' Operating System. (e.g. `\My Folder\myData.csv` for Windows; `/My Folder/myData.csv` for MacOS/Linux).
+* Write the filepath following your devices' Operating System. (e.g. `\My Folder\myData.csv` for Windows; `/My Folder/myData.csv` for MacOS/Linux).
-* Write filepaths with spaces present in directory as per usual (e.g. `./My Folder/toBeImported.csv`).
-* Use the first row in the `.csv` file as the header row, and indicate the purpose of the various fields.
+* Use the first row in the `.csv` file as the header row to indicate the purpose of the various fields.
 * Ensure that the header rows of the respective fields are labelled according to the naming convention in the table below, and are present, if indicated as compulsory.
 * There is no specific requirement for ordering of the columns.
 * If multiple compulsory fields are missing, the app only alerts you of the first instance of a missing field which is compulsory.